Question 110·Medium·Rhetorical Synthesis

 The student wants to emphasize the striking difference in longevity between Roman concrete and most modern concrete.
 Which choice most effectively uses relevant information from the notes to accomplish this goal?

 For rhetorical synthesis questions like this, first underline the task words in the question (here, “striking difference in longevity”).
 Then scan the notes and mark only the bullets that directly support that task.
-Next, eliminate any choices that (1) ignore the key idea, (2) use unrelated notes (like side details about architecture or sustainability), or (3) mention only one side of a needed comparison.
-The correct answer will tightly combine the most relevant notes and clearly match the specified purpose without adding extra, off-focus information.
+Next, eliminate any choices that (1) ignore the key idea, (2) use only side details (like healing, architecture praise, or sustainability), or (3) mention only one side of a required comparison.
+The correct answer will tightly combine the most relevant notes and clearly match the specified purpose.

 Hints